 Instructions

-- In a small bowl, combine the spices: cumin, ground coriander, sumac, salt and cayenne pepper (optional).
+- In a small bowl, combine the cumin, coriander, sumac, salt, and cayenne pepper (if using).